Apache Parquet is a columnar storage format used in the Apache Hadoop eco system.

 Also you can notice from the layout that the data of the same data type is residing adjacent to each other.
 That helps is compressing the data better so less storage is required.

-Parquet format in Hadoop
+Parquet file format

 Parquet file format being the columnar oriented format brings the same benefit in terms of-